Google Cloud Compute Options

 • Standard environment

-• applications are single-zoned and all instances of the application live in a single availability zone
+• Applications are single-zoned; all instances live in a single availability zone.

 • In the event of a zone failure, the application starts new instances in a different zone in the same region and the load balancer routes traffic to the new instances.

-• Latency spike can be observed due to loading requests and also a Memcache flush.
+• Latency spike can be observed due to loading requests and Memcache flush.

 • Flexible environment